Edward Bury: Career

 By 1823 he was a partner in Gregson and Bury's steam sawmill at Toxteth Park, Liverpool, but in 1826 he set himself up as an iron-founder and engineer.
-His original premises were in Tabley Street near the Liverpool and Manchester Railway's workshops.
-He hoped to supply locomotives to that line, but opposition from the L&M Engineer, George Stephenson, thwarted this.
+His original premises were in Tabley Street near the Liverpool and Manchester Railway's (LMR) workshops.
+He hoped to supply locomotives to that line, but opposition from the LMR Engineer, George Stephenson, thwarted this.

 Clarence Foundry & Steam Engine Works

 He moved his works to new premises in Love Lane, Liverpool, on the Leeds and Liverpool Canal and near the Clarence Dock, hence the name 'Clarence Foundry and Steam Engine Works'.
 Around this time he recruited as his manager James Kennedy, who had gained locomotive building experience working for George Stephenson and Mather, Dixon and Company.
 The first locomotive built by Edward Bury and Company, Dreadnought, was intended to compete in the Rainhill Trials, but could not be finished in time.
-It was a 0-6-0 and did some ballasting work on the L&MR but is said to have been objected to because it was on six wheels.
+It was a 0-6-0 and did some ballasting work on the LMR but is said to have been objected to because it was on six wheels.
 It was sold to the Bolton and Leigh Railway in 1831.